-The FCC does not expect to award more than \$1 million to any single applicant. all funds are expended or until the pandemic has ended.
-8 Enhanced Medicare Reimbursement for High Throughput Clinical Diagnostic Laboratory Tests.
+8 \$200 million in the CARES Act for the Federal Communications Commission's (FCC's) COVID-19 Telehealth Program, intended to help health care providers provide connected care services to patients at their homes or mobile locations in response to the COVID-19 pandemic by funding their telecommunications services, information services, and devices.
+The FCC does not expect to award more than \$1 million to any single applicant.
+This funding will be awarded only until all funds are expended or until the pandemic has ended. • Review the program guidance, and complete pre-application steps Submit an application See program website for more information On June 25, the FCC's COVID-19 Telehealth Program stopped accepting new applications.
+9 Enhanced Medicare Reimbursement for High Throughput Clinical Diagnostic Laboratory Tests.
 Medicare will pay a higher rate (\$100) for lab test using technology that can process more than 200 COVID-19 specimens per day. • Review CMS ruling to properly identify eligible high throughput machines.
 Ensure proper Medicare Part B billing using codes U0003 or U0004.
 Effective April 14, 2020